wolfmanjm/wolfhbot/README.md

-Wolf HBot
+Wolf CoreXY
 ============

 _NOTE_ This is still a work in progess, it is currently printing quite well.
+_UPDATE_ Changed the Y rails to Makerslide and Makeslide carriages and VWheels.

 A large build volume 3d printer based on the CoreXY concept.

 It uses 2020 Misumi extrusions for most of the frame.

-* The XY carriages run on either 2020 vslot or 2020 and openrail from openbuilds.com as W Wheels are no longer available
+* The X carriage runs on 2020 and openrail from openbuilds.com
+* The Y carraiges run on Makerslide from Inventables.com
-* The drive originally used 65lb Spectra fishing line and machined spools
+* The drive can use either 65lb Spectra fishing line and machined spools, or GT2 pulleys and belts
-* Now uses GT2 belts, in Corexy configuration with no cross over
+* the Belts have no corss over, they are stacked on top of eachother instead
 * build volume is around 12 inches cubed (300x300x300 mm)
 * The Z platform has one Z actuator made of 2040 vslot and a printed carriage.
 It runs on an ACME 1/2" leadscrew with 10TPI and a printed PLA Nut and uses a moving knot to keep the cantilever level
+* The X carriage is printable but is best milled from MDF

 Pictures and Videos
 -------------------